anoopmd/anoopmd.github.io/_posts/2016-7-20-i-damn-hate-angularjs.md

 I am going for AngularJS.
 I am going to ready possibly every line in its source.<br>
 I am going to F***ing master the inner workings of it.
-Beacuse, without that, I will go insane.
+Because, without that, I will go insane.

 And I cannot confidently talk or have a discssuion with my angular peers if I dont understand the magic behind it.